 Summarizing: What is the best approach for you?

-After listing all the metrics, ways to detect weaknesses in your retention models, and strategies to skyrocket your retention rates, there’s still something we still want to emphasize.
-There is no generic solution to boost your user engagement and retention rates.
+After listing all the metrics, ways to detect weaknesses in your retention models, and strategies to skyrocket the retention rates of your mobile games, there’s still something we still want to emphasize.
+There is no generic solution to boost your user engagement and retention metrics.

 Just because the Push Notifications may seem to be working in your competitors’ apps, that does not mean that the same Push Nots will be the right ones for your mobile game.